binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/output/C_auris/README.md

 **update [HB] 2021-01-30**

 Rachel encountered a number of calculation errors when running tango on her machine.
 Bin took the bat sequence and modified it so it can be run on his machine using `tango2_3_1` compiled for linux/Mac OS.
 The 37 example ones ran without a problem, and upon further examination, it seems the other result files that Rachel didn't mention also contain the "-1.#IO" error in the Helix column of the output, and importantly, the Aggregation column values were also affected.
-So Bin reran all the sequences on his machine and put the output in the separate `tango-output-hb` folder.
+So Bin reran all the sequences on ARGON using and put the output in the separate `tango-output-hb` folder.

 ## freak for S/T frequency calculations